 Overview of the historical, political, economic, social, and philosophical factors that influence education and make it so complex.
 Opportunity for students to assess their interest and suitability for teaching.
 Prerequisites: None.
-Course Notes: Requires minimum of 30 hours of field experience in elementary or secondary classroom environment.
+Course Notes: EDU221 requires a minimum of 30 hours of field experience in elementary or secondary classroom environment.